 Additionally, this employee must also be making decisions independently more than 50% of the time.

-This stays fairly general, as anyone completing computer-related work.
-To meet the requirements, any computer employee who is compensated on a salary or fee basis at a rate of not less than $684 per week.
+Any computer employee who is compensated on a salary or fee basis at a rate of not less than $684 per week meets the requirements.

-Another requirement are those working as outside salespersons.
-For more on how these exemptions are codified, see 29 CFR part 541.
+The final exemption category is for those working as outside salespersons.
+For more information on how these exemptions are codified, see 29 CFR part 541.

 Let’s take a retail department store for instance.

 If the employees who restock inventory make minimum wage, then they would be non-exempt employees.
-If they had to work extra before Black Friday, they would get paid overtime as soon as they hit the minimum needed in their state.
+If they had to work extra before Black Friday, they would get paid overtime as soon as they hit the minimum number of hours required by their state.

-Their managers could be classified differently.
-If the managers make above minimum wage and spend half of their time performing office work (validating timecards, emailing out to vendors, writing checks), then they could be considered exempt.
+Their managers, however, could be classified differently.
+If the managers make above minimum wage and spend half of their time performing office work (validating timecards, emailing out to vendors, writing checks, etc.), then they could be considered exempt.

-That means, in the lead up to Black Friday, they wouldn’t receive additional compensation for working more than 40 hours.
-However, if the managers didn’t spend more than half of their time exercising independent judgement, then they could be classified as non-exempt and log that overtime pay.
+That means in the lead up to Black Friday, they wouldn’t receive additional compensation for working more than 40 hours.
+However, if the managers didn’t spend more than half of their time exercising independent judgment, then they could be classified as non-exempt and log that overtime pay.

 Another category to keep in mind for exempt vs. non-exempt employees is high compensation.
 A weekly salary of $684 might be the bottom threshold for exempt employees, but because of their specialized skill sets, many people in these positions often earn far more than that.

-Think about doctors, architects, attorneys, and other jobs your parents probably asked to you to consider growing up.
+Think about doctors, architects, attorneys, and other high-paying jobs your parents probably asked you to consider when growing up.
+Almost all of these qualify for exempt status.

 If an exempt employee is not entitled to overtime, you probably have an idea of what a non-exempt employee is.

-In short, an employee in a non-exempt position is not exempt from getting overtime, or said another way, they get overtime.
+In short, an employee in a non-exempt position is not exempt from getting overtime.
+To put it another way, non-exempt employees qualify for overtime.

-The double negatives can get a little confusing, but what it boils down to is that someone in such a position is liable for overtime should they work more than the standard 40 hours in a single week or the set number of hours required per day in their state.
+While the double negatives can get a little confusing, what it ultimately boils down to is relatively straightforward.
+A non-exempt employee is someone in such a position that they will be owed overtime should they work more than the standard 40 hours in a single week or the set number of hours required per day in their state.

 Pay is important in more ways than one in a discussion of what does non-exempt from overtime mean.
 A critical reason why non-exempt employee overtime exists is because these types of employees aren’t protected by the federal minimum weekly pay as outlined in the FLSA.

-Consider the weekly minimum needed for an exempt employee is $684.
-Factoring in a typically 40-hour work week, that comes out to be $17.10 per hour.
+Consider that the weekly minimum pay needed for an exempt employee is $684.
+Factoring in a typical 40-hour work week, that comes out to be $17.10 per hour.
 In contrast, the Federal Minimum Wage is just $7.25 per hour.

-So unless a non-exempt employee works in a state with a higher state minimum wage, in which case they’re owed the higher of the two wages, they may be paid significantly less than an exempt employee.
+So unless a non-exempt employee works in a state with a higher state minimum wage – in which case they’re owed the higher of the two wages – they could be paid significantly less than an exempt employee.
+Overtime is, therefore, a way to protect non-exempt employees from exploitation.

 When classifying exempt vs. non-exempt employees, employers must follow the above guidelines.
-The mislabeling of a worker could be incredibly costly otherwise.
+As with contractors and employees, the mislabeling of an exempt or non-exempt worker could be incredibly costly otherwise.

-Which state your employees are working in matters greatly when it comes to exempt or non-exempt stipulations.
+Which state your employees are working in matters greatly when it comes to requirements for exempt or non-exempt status.

-States have their own set of laws for everything from how to file for unemployment to how to determine exempt vs. non-exempt employees.
-To be legally compliant, employers must obey both federal and state laws, which isn’t all too difficult as long as employers follow the more stringent set of regulations.
+Individual states may have their own set of laws for everything from how to file for unemployment to how to determine exempt vs. non-exempt employees.
+To be legally compliant, employers must obey both federal and state laws, which isn’t all too difficult as long as employers follow the more stringent set of regulations between the two.

-But to break down how this might affect an employer’s bottom-line, let’s look at California and New York, two states that fall within the top five with the highest number of employed persons.
+But to break down how this might affect an employer’s bottom-line, let’s look at California and New York, both of which fall within the top five states with the highest number of employed persons.

-However, when it comes to minimum pay for an exempt vs non-exempt employee in California, the state has very specific guidelines.
+However, when it comes to minimum pay for an exempt vs non-exempt employee in California, the state has very specific guidelines that go beyond federal requirements.

-And for the employer making the decision of an exempt vs. non-exempt employee in California, should they categorize an employee as non-exempt, the minimum amount owed to that person is either $14 or $15 per hour—not the federal minimum wage of $7.25 per hour.
+And for the employer making the classification decision between an exempt vs. non-exempt employee in California, should they categorize an employee as non-exempt, the minimum amount owed to that person is $16 per hour—not the federal minimum wage of $7.25 per hour.

 One last note on what makes an employee exempt or non-exempt in California.